 7) Pay an Annual Renewal Fee and Meet Recertification Requirements

-After completing all of the requirements, BCSP will award candidates who pass the exam the CSP certification.
-An annual fee also applies to those who pass the CSP exam and earn the CSP credential.
-CSPs must remain up-to-date with changes in professional practice by compiling 25 Recertification points every five years.
+After completing all of the requirements, BCSP will award candidates who successfully demonstrated their skills and knowledge with their BCSP certification.
+To continue holding the certification, an annual fee is required, and certificants must remain up-to-date with changes in professional practice by compiling Recertification points every five years.